-According to the Minnesota Department of Public Safety,there are over 75,000 traffic crashes annually reported in Minnesota.
+According to the Minnesota Department of Public Safety,there are nearly 75,000 traffic crashes annually reported in Minnesota.

 Car crashes can result from a variety of factors.
 The leading cause of motor vehicle accidents in Minnesota, which has received recent attention from legislators, law enforcement and the media, is distracted driving.
 Distracted driving can result from cell phone use, fiddling with radio stations, talking to a passenger, eating/drinking, or some other distraction.
 Failure to yield right-of-way, following too closely, illegal or unsafe speed, and improper or unsafe lane usage round out the top five causes of motor vehicle crashes in Minnesota.

 Motor vehicle accidents have been steadily declining over the past several years, especially fatal crashes.
 However, a car accident still can have devastating effects for those involved.
 If you or someone you know has been injured in a car crash, your first priority should be to obtain proper medical care.
 Your next step should be to contact an experienced car crash attorney to ensure that your rights are protected.
 The attorneys at Suk Law Firm have represented thousands of car crash victims and their families.
 If you, or a loved one, have been injured in a car crash, you may be entitled to compensation for lost wages, medical expenses, and pain and suffering.